ObjectProfile/PythonBridge/docs/pages/tutorial01.md

 ## Turning your script into an application

 Obviously, you do not wish to directly face the Python scripting instruction.
-You can easily turn the script into a small class, titled `ImageViewer`:
+You can easily turn the script into a small class, titled `ImageViewer`, to completely hide the Python instructions:

 ```Smalltalk
 Object subclass: #ImageViewer